-Author Martin Bosshardt
+Author Martin Bosshardt, CEO of Open Systems

-Damage caused by the collision with the iceberg affected five watertight compartments.
+Damage caused by the collision with the iceberg affected five water-tight compartments (top).

 As each compartment filled, the bow sank deeper, and water flowed over the top of the bulkheads.
-With five compartments flooded, the ship could not survive.
+With five compartments flooded, the ship could not survive (bottom).